yasufum/dpdk-installer/README.md

 #### 3.2.
 Add a user

-For remote login to ansible-clients, create an account and add following account info in `group_vars/all`.
+For remote login to ansible-clients, create an account as following steps and add following account info in `group_vars/all`.
-You can also setup it by running rake command detailed in later.

   - remote_user: your account name
   - ansible_ssh_pass: password for ssh login
   - ansible_sudo_pass: password for doing sudo
+  - http_proxy: proxy for ansible-client.

+You can also setup this params by running rake command as detailed in later.

-If you don't have a account, add it as sudoer.
+Create an account and add it as sudoer.

 ```
 $ sudo adduser dpdk